 Day 1 - Morning: Llandelio

 Base yourself in picturesque Llandeilo, nestling between the Black Mountains and the Towy Valley.
-Built on a hill, the town is lined with pretty pastel coloured houses and overlooked by the romantic ruins of Dinefwr Castle.
+Built on a hill, the town is lined with pretty pastel coloured houses and overlooked by the romantic ruins of Castell Dinefwr.
 Start your day by wandering Llandeilo’s hub of independent shops, boutiques, antique shops, galleries, delis, cafes and restaurants.
 Make sure to pop into Heavenly, an exquisite chocolatier and ice cream producer.

 Feeling hungry?
 Housed in a Grade II listed Georgian building, the Cawdor Hotel in Llandeilo serves a mixture of traditional and innovative dishes using locally sourced food.
 The restaurant is in a Georgian panelled room, which makes it feel extra fancy.